Color of Nothing

-Counting to Zero is the ninth studio album by Collide, released on May 25, 2017 by Noiseplus Music.
+Counting to Zero is the sixth studio album by Collide, released on May 25, 2017 by Noiseplus Music.

+Two EPs with newly remixed songs from this album (Freaks Me Out and Intruder) were released in 2025 to promote the Signals compilations.

 Reception

 Chain D.L.K. commended Counting to Zero called it "bigger, bolder and heavier album than they've ever done before."
 ReGen said "with Color of Nothing, the band has achieved a bold new standard of darkly melodic songwriting coupled with a truly industrialized rock aesthetic that we’ve rarely heard since the advent of '90s coldwave" and that they "return with some of the richest and most rocking songs they have yet produced, making for an excellent entry in the Collide discography."